 Firstly 75% of lenders will only lend against bricks and mortar on a small HMO (up to 6 beds) and the other 25% can have restrictions on how much they will lend on a newly converted HMO.
 Yes, some properties are valued at 10 x rent but we’ve seen as low as 5 and as high as 14.
 Lending against rent is often called a commercial valuation.

-If I can buy 24 Sherwood Close for £150,000 which is a 4 bed detached, spend £15k on conversion costs to make a 6 bed HMO what is it worth?
-Each room will go for £95 per week so annual rent is £29,640.
+If you can buy 24 Sherwood Close for £150,000 which is a 4 bed detached, spend £15k on conversion costs to make a 6 bed HMO, what is it worth?
+Each room will rent at £95 per week so annual rent is £29,640.

 The valuer will analyse the gross rent and make deductions for repairs and management.
 They then capitalise the net rent to obtain a capital value figure and compare with other residential properties and comparables in the locality.

 There are four ways that valuers look at HMOs if the lender accepts this type of valuation.

 1. The property can be used on a multi-let basis (another word which lenders use for a small HMO) and any works to convert are minimal.
 When empty the property can be used as a single let.

 The property can be used on a multi-let basis but the works to convert are minimal.
 A buyer is likely to purchase a similar property and convert than pay a premium.
 It will always be valued on a bricks and mortar basis.
 Some lenders will lend off the total rent by room and others will base the loan on the single let rent.

 2. There is no Article 4 in the area and there is no planning in place.
 The building has had a significant change to be used as an HMO and it cannot be used as a single let.

 No Article 4 in the area and no planning in place.
 Other units in the area are sold as private dwellings.
 The building has been significantly altered and can no longer be sold as a private dwelling.
 If there is a demand for an HMO and there are comparables then the lender may work off Market Value.